hashicorp/terraform/website/docs/providers/index.html.markdown

 by older versions of Terraform, plus a supplemental list of community providers that needed to be manually installed.
 Many of these providers have already moved to the Terraform Registry, but we will continue to host these lists for a while as part of the transition.
-If you have links to provider documentation that was hosted on terraform.io, they should still work but will now redirect to the equivalent page in the Terraform Registry.
+Links to provider documentation URLs on terraform.io should still work, but will now redirect to the equivalent page in the Terraform Registry.

 Use the navigation to the left to browse the categorized lists, or see the main list of historical providers below.